publicissapient-france/xke-rs/presentation/ownership.md

 Note:
-All programs have to manage the way they use a computer’s memory while running.
+* All programs have to manage the way they use a computer’s memory while running.
-Some languages have garbage collection that constantly looks for no longer used memory as the program runs; in other languages, the programmer must explicitly allocate and free the memory.
+* Some languages have garbage collection that constantly looks for no longer used memory as the program runs; in other languages, the programmer must explicitly allocate and free the memory.
-Rust uses a third approach: memory is managed through a system of ownership with a set of rules that the compiler checks at compile time.
+* Rust uses a third approach: memory is managed through a system of ownership with a set of rules that the compiler checks at compile time.
-No run-time costs are incurred for any of the ownership features.
+* No run-time costs are incurred for any of the ownership features.
+* Although the feature is straightforward to explain, it has deep implications for the rest of the language.

 --